leanh153/Android-Alarm/README.md

 What things you need to install the software and how to install them

+* watch this video to set up [java](https://youtu.be/EknEIzswvC0)

+[Git](https://git-scm.com/) is used to access to the different versions of the Alarm's source code.
+Download and install the version appropriate for your operating system from [hear](https://git-scm.com/downloads)

  The [Android SDK](https://developer.android.com/sdk/index.html) is necessary to build the app.
 There are different options to install it in your system, depending of the IDE you decide to use.
 Check Google documentation about [installation](https://developer.android.com/sdk/installing/index.html) for more details on these options.
 After installing it, add the full path to the directories 'tools/'